kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 A node has been chosen for the Pod.

-If using delayed allocation and one or more claims have not been allocated yet, the plugin now needs to decide whether it wants to trigger allocation by setting the PodSchedulingSpec.SelectedNode field.
+If using delayed allocation and one or more claims have not been allocated yet, the claim plugin now needs to decide whether it wants to trigger allocation by setting the PodSchedulingSpec.SelectedNode field.
 For a single unallocated claim that is safe even if no information about unsuitable nodes is available because the allocation will either succeed or fail.
 For multiple such claims